 Participants are randomly allocated to receive either the specialised physiotherapy programme or standard care.
 The specialist physiotherapy consists of nine sessions completed over 3 weeks and a follow-up session.
 The treatment includes education about FMD, learning ways to control movement, and developing a long-term plan to help symptoms improve.
 Standard care involves a referral to local community physiotherapy for strength, balance and walking exercises.
-Participants are followed up after 6 and 12 months by completing nine questionnaires sent by post or over the telephone.
+Participants are followed up after 6 and 12 months by completing 11 questionnaires either by post, telephone, or an online form using a secure internet application.
 The number of hospital contacts is also recorded for participants in each group.

 What are the possible benefits and risks of participating?